 - Event planning.
 Work on logistics and programming for Renewable Energy Markets, CRS’s annual clean energy conference.
 Potential to work on smaller, targeted events as opportunities arise.

 The ideal candidates will have excellent internet research skills, organizational skills, Microsoft Excel competency, and a passion for renewable energy and climate change.
-Knowledge of corporate social responsibility, climate change, renewable energy, and carbon offsets is a plus, as is experience with renewables outside of the US.
-Half-time commitment at the CRS office for three months or equivalent is desired.
-A Bachelor degree or equivalent work experience a minimum requirement.
-Opportunities also are available for mid-career professionals and graduate students.
+Knowledge of corporate social responsibility, climate change, renewable energy, and carbon offsets is a plus, as is experience with renewables outside of the U.S. Half-time commitment at the CRS office for three months or equivalent is desired.
+A Bachelor degree or equivalent work experience a minimum requirement, though we are also looking for mid-career professionals and graduate students.

 To learn more about CRS and its hiring guidelines, visit CRS Jobs.